 It means that I will need to give up on my “strong-self”, and lay down my life on my own accord.

-It means that I will have to sacrifice yet again, wipe off the poop yet again, rub her belly yet again, sing ‘baby-shark do do do’ again, clean out her vomit yet again, take her to the play-ground again, correct her in love yet again, make dinner yet again, and not be discontented.
+It means that I will have to sacrifice yet again, wipe off the poop yet again, rub her belly yet again, sing ‘baby-shark do do do’ again, clean out her vomit yet again, take her to the play-ground again, correct her in love yet again, make dinner yet again, say that Samson’s story for the umpteeth time, and not be discontented.

 It will mean living an exchanged life with Christ, have a heart like Christ’s – a heart that gives unreservedly, never keeping stalking of how much I have “done.”